 A large assortment of old toys, including dolls, figurines, games, model trains, and more, are available for visitors to browse.
 The other highlights include Agate marbles, a set of lead soldiers with molds, and Ovaltine’s 1938 Telematic Radio Orphan Annie Pin.

-The miniatures is the world’s largest, with accurately scaled copies of original art and antiques, and is among the top Kansas City attractions.
+The miniatures is the world’s largest, with accurately scaled copies of original art and antiques, and is among the top Kansas City attractions for adults and kids.